leobudima/elogii-blog/content/what-is-delivery-management-software-and-how-is-it-different-from-everything-else-on-the-market.md

 So, it’s the same story as before.
 You need to find a balance between catering to customer demand when acquiring them, while at the same time maintaining a firm grip overspending.

 And when it comes to delivery at least, you can achieve those goals with Delivery Management Software.

+# Want to Try Delivery Management Software Right Now?

+[**_eLogii_**](https://elogii.com/) _is a delivery management platform that operates on the cloud.
+By keeping one eye on the pitfalls of the software our delivery operations relied on and the other on future innovation, we have created a powerful solution that can overcome all the challenges of last-mile delivery._

+_That’s why our delivery service is using it ourselves, and why you can_ [**_START A FREE TRIAL_**](https://elogii.com/pricing) _right now by clicking on the link._

+_What’s stopping you from taking that first step in the next step of the evolution of delivery logistics?_